Your browser is not optimized for viewing this website.

 Carly Otte (she/her) is an actor and improviser with a BFA in Musical Theatre and a minor in Dance from Point Park University.
 She has been studying and performing improv for over a decade, training primarily with the Upright Citizens Brigade in New York City.
 Select screen credits include recurring appearances on the improv comedy series 'Impractical Jokers' (truTV) and a lead role in the upcoming mockumentary 'The Conspiracists'.
 She is also an experienced teacher, choreographer, and coach, passionate about musical improv and thrilled to be joining the PHIT teaching team.

-Payment plan available: $150 deposit plus 4 payments of $74.75, paid every two weeks.
+Payment plan available: $150 deposit plus 5 payments of $59.80, paid weekly.

 Forgot password?